 - The standard LWQ documentation for Qmail is mostly still valid; except for the installation procedure of s/qmail (and it's extensions of course).

 Once you checked the s/qmail requirements and complied to those, you are ready to go for download and installation.

-The code can be viewed in the doxygen archive.
+Note: The code of the current release can be viewed in a doxygen archive.